JanMMeyer/Graph3d/README.md

 The "label" column for "Nodes.csv" is optional and sets the visible *names* of the nodes.
 "Edges.csv" will support an optional "category"  (directed and undirected) and "label" soon.

-The "id" fields in each file must be filewide unique but are parsed as strings, i.e. any alpanumerical expression is ok.
+The "id" fields in each file must be file-wide unique but are parsed as strings, i.e. any alphanumerical expression is ok.

-The "source" and "target" fields in "Edges.csv" need to correspont to "id"s in "Nodes.cvs", and determine which nodes are connected by that edge.
-For now source and target are interchangeable.
+The "source" and "target" fields in "Edges.csv" need to correspond to "id"s in "Nodes.cvs", and determine which nodes are connected by that edge.
+For now, source and target are interchangeable.